wgottwalt/gnu_modula2_playground/README.md

 this is what I do in the examples, but this is actually not safe in threading or async scenarios.
 The Raylib wrapper provides constants about the sizes of these internal buffer which can be used for casting.
 Example 005 and 006 show how to deal with these functions and casting the internal buffers.
+You should not use my snapshot GCC 16 for this.
+Looks like there is a regression where nested modules are not supported anymore or just broken.
+GCC 15 is fine so far.

 -- libpciaccess --